 Where the Sub-Fund invests in rated debt securities, these will at the time of investment have a credit rating of at least B- (from S&P or Fitch) or B3 (from Moody's) as amended from time to time, or an equivalent credit rating by a reputable credit rating agency where coverage by neither S&P, Fitch nor Moody's is available.
 If a debt security is unrated, the Investment Manager may internally assign the credit rating of the issuer from S&P, Fitch, Moody's or another reputable credit rating agency at the time of investment, if available.
 If both the debt security and its issuer are unrated at the time of investment, or if in the Investment Manager's opinion the rating of the issuer is not sufficient to determine the credit quality of the debt security, an internal rating will be applied.
-Any internally assigned rating must find the debt security to be of comparable credit quality to the rated debt securities in which the Sub-Fund is permitted to invest and be no higher than any related issuer rating, if available.
+Any internally assigned rating must find the debt security to be of comparable credit rating if available.
 After investment, if any rated debt security held by the Sub-Fund is downgraded to a credit rating below these levels or the credit quality of an unrated debt security is no longer comparable, the Sub-Fund will be permitted to hold such security for a period of up to six months, provided that the aggregate value of any such holdings comprises no more than 3% of the Sub-Fund's total net assets.
 If, following the end of this six month period, the security has not been upgraded to at least the minimum credit rating specified above, or if unrated, the credit quality deemed comparable, the security shall be sold, provided there is sufficient liquidity in the market to achieve fair market value.